jhudsl/ottrpal/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is an update to add two features: the ability to sync google slide notes with figure captures and the ability to use multiple css files.
+* This update allows for differential handling to help with the windows curl test failing